valyu-network/valyu-mcp/README.md

 ---

-For more information about Valyu, visit [valyu.network](https://www.valyu.network).
+For more information about what we are building at Valyu, visit [valyu.network](https://www.valyu.network).
+And check out our blogs at [valyu.network/blog](https://valyu.network/blog).